 Application: Upgrading an Older Home Electrical System.

-Skill Level: Advanced – Best performed by a Licensed Electrician.
+Skill Level: Advanced – Best performed by a Licensed Electrician or Electrical Contractor.

 Tools Required: Electricians Tools including a pouch of hand tools and the various power tools necessary for installing electrical circuit wiring and upgrading the electrical panel as required.